PacktPublishing/Creating-a-Backend-for-iOS-Firebase/README.md

 ### Technical Requirements
-This course has the following software requirements:<br/>
-This course has the following software  and hardware requirements:
+This course has the following software and hardware requirements:<br/>

 ●	Xcode